This article has links to products and services we love, which we may make commission from.

 We had no problem changing GBP on the street.
 Just check the notes carefully for rips.

-Another thing to be aware of is that a lot of prices (restaurants, tours, taxis, public transport, shops) are quoted in USD or Euros.
+Another thing to be aware of is that many prices (restaurants, tours, taxis, public transport, shops) are quoted in USD or euros.

 What is the Cuba Exchange Rate for USD?